 What Is Marine Litter?

-Debris and Pollution Don’t Belong in the Ocean
+Marine Debris and Pollution Don’t Belong in Our Oceans

 Marine litter is human-created waste that has been discharged into the coastal or marine environment.
 Specifically: “Marine debris” is defined to include any anthropogenic, manufactured, or processed solid material (regardless of size) discarded, disposed of, or abandoned in the environment, including all materials discarded into the sea, on the shore, or brought indirectly to the sea by rivers, sewage, storm water, waves, or winds.”

-We stand with scientists and policy makers who have found that effective solutions require actions to improve litter prevention, recycling, and other waste management infrastructure, along with strong regional and international partnerships.
+We stand with scientists and policy makers who have found that effective marine debris solutions require actions to improve litter prevention, recycling, and other waste management infrastructure, along with strong regional and international partnerships.

 There are many types of marine litter.
 Roughly 70 percent of marine litter, such as glass, metal, and all sorts of marine equipment and other refuse, sinks to the ocean floor, according to UNEP.